wrightdylan/advent-of-code-2025/README.md

 3. Solutions should be run in both development and release profiles to see timing differences.
 4. Day 4 part 2 was a tough one to run in parallel.
 5. Day 5 initially required 4.9TB of RAM.
 Fortunately there was another data structure to the rescue.
+6. Day 6 part 1 was pretty standard.
+Part 2 could have been easier, but I wanted a unified solution for both parts.